kibsec/Project-BlackFrost/README.md

 GitHub Deployment:
 -----------------
-- Only binaries, assets, and this README are included.
+- Only binaries, dist, and this README are included.
 - Python source, virtual environments, and build artifacts are excluded via .gitignore.